NURS500 Research and Evidence-Based Practice (3 semester hours)

 This course builds on the undergraduate knowledge of pathophysiological conditions of patients throughout the lifespan.
 Using a variety of theories and frameworks, students use clinical reasoning to evaluate ambiguous and complex clinical presentations.
 Teaching methodologies facilitate the integration of patient, family and community preferences to promote delivery of patient-centered care delivery at the advanced practice level.

-NURS605 Advanced Pharmacology (3 semester hours)
+NURS604 Advanced Pathophysiology and Pharmacology (3 semester hours)

 NURS606 Nursing Curriculum Development, Assessment and Evaluation (3 semester hours)